Career Definition for a Nuclear Equipment Technician

 A nuclear equipment technician needs good communication and organizational skills as well as strong math skills.
 They should be detail-oriented and have mechanical aptitude.
 Computer skills are also essential.
 The abilities to adhere to strict safety regulations and accurately record data are also important career skills.

-Job growth for nuclear equipment technicians is expected to decline 5% between 2014 and 2024, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-Nuclear equipment technicians are among the highest paid science technicians, with a median annual salary of $80,260 as of May 2015.
-Job opportunities will be best in states that have the highest number of nuclear reactors, such as California, Pennsylvania, and South Carolina, as well as heavily-populated areas with an increasing number of hospitals and medical laboratories.
+Job growth for nuclear equipment technicians is expected to increase 1% between 2016 and 2026, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+Nuclear equipment technicians are among the highest paid science technicians, with a median annual salary of $80,370 as of May 2017.
+Job opportunities will be best in states that have the highest number of nuclear reactors, such as Illinois, Pennsylvania, and South Carolina as well as heavily-populated areas with an increasing number of hospitals and medical laboratories.

 Find schools that offer these popular programs